HomeSpan/HomeSpan/docs/Reference.md

   * example: `(new Characteristic::SecuritySystemTargetState())->setValidValues(3,0,1,3);` creates a new Valid Value list of length=3 containing the values 0, 1, and 3.
 This has the effect of informing HomeKit that a SecuritySystemTargetState value of 2 (Night Arm) is not valid and should not be shown as a choice in the Home App

 * `SpanCharacteristic *setPerms(uint8_t perms)`
-  * changes the default permissions for a Characteristic to *perms*, where
-    * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
+  * changes the default permissions for a Characteristic to *perms*, where *perms* is an additive list of permissions as described in HAP-R2 Table 6-4.
 Valid values are PR, PW, EV, AA, TW, HD, and WR
   * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
   * example: `(new Characteristic::IsConfigured(1))->setPerms(PW+PR+EV);`

 * `SpanCharacteristic *addPerms(uint8_t perms)`
-  * adds new permissions, *perms*, to the default permissions for a Characteristic, where
-    * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
+  * adds new permissions, *perms*, to the default permissions for a Characteristic, where *perms* is an additive list of permissions as described in HAP-R2 Table 6-4.
 Valid values are PR, PW, EV, AA, TW, HD, and WR
   * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
   * example: `(new Characteristic::IsConfigured(1))->addPerms(PW);`

 * `SpanCharacteristic *removePerms(uint8_t perms)`
-  * removes permissions, *perms*, from the default permissions of a Characteristic, where
-    * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
+  * removes permissions, *perms*, from the default permissions of a Characteristic, where *perms* is an additive list of permissions as described in HAP-R2 Table 6-4.
 Valid values are PR, PW, EV, AA, TW, HD, and WR
   * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
   * example: `(new Characteristic::ConfiguredName("HDMI 1"))->removePerms(PW);`